gggeek/ggsysinfo/README.md

 Requirements
 ------------
 - php 5.3 or later
-- eZ Publish 4.0 or later
+- eZ Publish 4.0 or later (tested all the way to eZ Platform 2.5)
 - eZ Publish cluster mode is only partially supported for the cache info part
-- Zend Accelerator, Turck MMCache and IonCube are not supported for the opcode cache part
 - the GD extension to php plus the Zeta Components library are needed to produce graphs (eg. in the storage churn page)
 - the ezgeshi extension ver.
 1.3 or later is an optional add-on that will add some functionality